Understand your company's position and learn more about the options available

 For limited company HMRC debts, bailiffs are only able to take property belonging to the company; anything owned by an individual, even if they are associated with the business, cannot be seized.
 This is thanks to the protection afforded by limited liability which creates a legal distinction between a limited company and its directors.
 It should be noted here than this only applies to incorporated companies and not individuals operating as sole traders.
 As there is no legal division between a sole trader’s business and their personal position, sole traders can find themselves being held personally liable for HMRC arrears and other debts accrued in the course of their business activities.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.

 Call our team today on 0800 644 6080

 A Controlled Goods Agreement (CGA) is when an inventory of assets is recorded by the bailiff, but instead of the goods being taken away immediately, they remain on your premises until a HMRC agent returns to remove them.
 The breathing space offered by a CGA gives you an additional seven days during which to find the money to pay your tax arrears.
 Fail to do this and the assets subject to the CGA will be taken away and sold via public auction.

 If you are having problems keeping up with your HMRC tax obligations, contact Real Business Rescue for help and support.
 Falling behind on paying tax is often a sign of deeper financial problems within a business.
 Our experienced insolvency practitioners will be able to assess your situation and advise on the most appropriate course of action going forwards.
-Call today on 0800 644 6080 to arrange a free no-obligation consultation.
+Call today to arrange a free no-obligation consultation.